-- Ensure my child arrives on time and in the correct school uniform every day. - Behave respectfully towards each member of Orleans Primary School staff at all times and in all forms of communication with the school. - Support the school's expectations at all times in line with the school's behaviour policy - Uphold the school's Covid-19 procedures and make my child Covid aware. - Work with the school to ensure that my child stays safe online by following advice provided by the school. - Support my child's learning and offer support with home learning and projects when necessary. - Encourage my child to become independent and take responsibility for their personal organisation. - Attend parents' evenings to discuss my child's learning and progress. - Inform the school of any absence and avoid taking holidays in term time. - Inform the school if my child has any Covid symptoms and book them for a Covid test straight away, keeping them at home isolating until the result has been received. - Inform the school of anything which may be affecting my child's learning. - Support the school's healthy eating stance by providing healthy snacks and packed lunches, including following our nut-free policy. - Share any concerns I have by talking to the class teacher, in the first instance, and then the Deputy/Headteacher if appropriate. - When using social media I will be mindful of the school's reputation and refrain from posting negative comments.
+- Ensure my child arrives on time and in the correct school uniform every day. - Behave respectfully towards each member of Orleans Primary School staff at all times and in all forms of communication with the school. - Support the school's expectations at all times in line with the school's behaviour policy - Work with the school to ensure that my child stays safe online by following advice provided by the school. - Support my child's learning and offer support with home learning and projects when necessary. - Encourage my child to become independent and take responsibility for their personal organisation. - Attend parents' evenings to discuss my child's learning and progress. - Inform the school of any absence and avoid taking holidays in term time. - Inform the school of anything which may be affecting my child's learning. - Support the school's healthy eating stance by providing healthy snacks and packed lunches, including following our nut-free policy. - Share any concerns I have by talking to the class teacher, in the first instance, and then the Phase Leader, then Deputy/Headteacher if appropriate. - When using social media I will be mindful of the school's reputation and refrain from posting negative comments.
 I will raise any concerns I have directly with the school following the school's 'Complaints Procedure' (available on the school website).